chaoss/community/governance-in-chaoss/path-to-leadership.md

 * [ ] Excellent Knowledge of performance evaluation techniques and key metrics

 **NOTE:** New board members are nominated and voted into office by existing board members.
 Co-leads of the board are nominated and voted into office by existing board members.

 ### Operation Leadership

 Leadership that addresses every aspect of the community model

-Checklist✅for becoming the **Community Manager**
+Checklist✅ for becoming the **Community Manager**

 * [ ] Prior technical community management experience
 * [ ] Self-motivated with the ability to manage multiple competing priorities